 What Is an Investment Mandate?

 As you research and study investing methods and lessons, there's no doubt you'll come across a concept known as an investment mandate.
 Index funds have investment mandates.
 Rich investors with their individually managed accounts have investment mandates.
 ETFs have them; university endowment portfolios, too.
 What are they?
 How do they work?
 Why are the specifics of investment mandates so important and worthy of consideration?
-Those are fantastic questions!
-In the next ten minutes, I want to provide you with a little bit of background in order to give you a better understanding of the role an investment mandate plays in the management of an account, portfolio, or otherwise pooled pile of capital.
+Those are fantastic questions.
+In the next ten minutes, we want to provide you with a little bit of background in order to give you a better understanding of the role an investment mandate plays in the management of an account, portfolio, or otherwise pooled pile of capital.

 An investment mandate is an instruction to manage a pool of capital, or a particular pile of funds, using a specific strategy and within certain risk parameters.
-For example, if a client showed up to a wealth management firm and said, "I have $500,000 I want kept safe so I can use it to put a down payment on an office building for my company later this year", the mandate is called capital preservation.
+For example, if a client showed up to a wealth management firm and said, "I have $500,000 I want to be kept safe so I can use it to put a down payment on an office building for my company later this year," the mandate is called capital preservation.
 There is a limited list of investments that could be considered when constructing a portfolio that sought capital preservation.

-In other words, a reasonably intelligent business analyst can say with a high degree of certainty that shares of a firm like Johnson & Johnson, one of only four S&P 500 components with a Triple A bond credit rating, should be worth considerably more money in 10, 15, or 25 years, but no one has any idea what it will be worth in terms of market quotation next week or even two years from now.
+In other words, a reasonably intelligent business analyst can say with a high degree of certainty that shares of a firm like Johnson & Johnson, one of only four S&P 500 components with a Triple-A bond credit rating, should be worth considerably more money in 10, 15, or 25 years, but no one has any idea what it will be worth in terms of market quotation next week or even two years from now.
 It's the nature of the auction mechanism of common stocks.
 It cannot be avoided.
 This is why the legendary financial thinker Benjamin Graham said that in the short-term the stock market is a voting machine, reflecting popularity, but in the long-term, it's a weighing machine, reflecting intrinsic value.